Projective and polynomial superflows. I: First integrals of superflows

 There seem to be $n$ first integrals, though we really have only $(n-1)$ independent, since there exists exactly one linear relation among them.
 Indeed, let

 Then the equality (\ref{n-2-eq}) coming from Lagrange interpolation (see Section \ref{sec9.2}) states that

 showing indeed the linear dependence of all $n$ first integrals.
 This yet again answers affirmatively to the question posed as Problem \ref{prob-two} in these cases of superflows $\phi_{S_{n+1}}$, $n\geq 2$.
-The linear dependence between $n$ first integrals is exactly what happened in Section \ref{expl-t}, where any two of the expressions $x^2-y^2$, $x^2-z^2$, $x^2-z^2$ form a complete collection of independent first integrals, and all three are linearly dependent. \\
+The linear dependence between $n$ first integrals is exactly what happened in Section \ref{expl-t}, where any two of the expressions $x^2-y^2$, $x^2-z^2$, $x^2-z^2$ form a complete collection of independent first integrals, and all three being linearly dependent. \\

 The tetrahedral superflow $\phi_{\widehat{\mathbb{T}}}$ and the octahedral superflow $\phi_{\mathbb{O}}$, as we will see in the next Chapter, have a very different arithmetic of orbits.
-While the first integrals for the octahedral superflow (and also hyper-octahedral ones in Chapter \ref{hyper-5}) are invariants of corresponding groups (see Proposition \ref{inv-fi}), this is not the case with superflow $\phi_{S_{n+1}}$, since $\mathscr{Q}$ is not invariant under permutation of variables (a subgroup $S_{n}<S_{n+1}$), not to mention the whole group $S_{n+1}$, obtained from $S_{n}$ by adding the matrix $\kappa$ given by (\ref{kappa-matrix}). \\
+While the first integrals for the octahedral superflow (and also hyper-octahedral ones in Chapter \ref{hyper-5}) are invariants of corresponding groups (see Proposition \ref{inv-fi}), this is not the case with superflow $\phi_{S_{n+1}}$, since $\mathscr{Q}$ is not invariant under permutation of variables (a subgroup $S_{n}<S_{n+1}$), not to mention the whole group $S_{n+1}$, obtained from $S_{n}$ by adding the matrix $\kappa$ given by (\ref{kappa-matrix}).
+This yet again illustrates the remarkable properties of spherical superflows, described by items 1) through 6) after posing Problem \ref{prob-vienas}.\\

 Thus, we have the following differential system

 Here $\varkappa_{\ell}$ are any real number subject to the condition

 and